Varney Scale Models: History

 The company was founded by Gordon Varney in 1936.
 Varney's main significance to the model railroad community was his early advocacy of the HO scale and the development of a reliable motor small enough to power the locomotives of this gauge.

-Gordon Varney played a crucial part in bringing the hobby to the smaller size and offering those with less space a tremendous opportunity to enjoy model railroading at its fullest.
+Gordon Varney played a crucial part in bringing the hobby to the smaller size and offering those with less space an opportunity to enjoy model railroading at its fullest.
 Varney's V-1 motor was the beginning of his HO endeavor.
 It was small enough to place in an HO scale loco, with enough power to pull a long train.
 The motors ran on 6 volts direct current, like most designs of that day.

 Varney first offered the 4-6-2 Pacific and the 2-8-0 Consolidation in the late 1930s and early 1940s.
 The first HO scale model trains were just emerging as a viable commercial product when these steam locomotive models made their appearance.
 The Pacific had the USRA boiler style and was patterned after the Southern Pacific prototype.
 The Consolidation was designed after the Reading 2-8-0.
 Soon the 2-8-2 Mikado followed, and the other models were also added to the line.

 One of the most popular HO Scale models of all time was the Varney model of the B&O Railroad C-16 0-4-0T Switcher, nicknamed Li’l Joe, by Gordon Varney in advertising copy, a locomotive that reportedly sold more than 50,000 copies.

 For many years, the Varney advertisement occupied the back cover of Model Railroader, the most popular hobby magazine at the time, often using photographs taken by John Allen, the most famous Model Railroader.